Microsoft YaHei: Founder Electronics versions

-FZLanTingHei (2006)
+FZLanTingHei

 FZLanTingHei (方正兰亭黑) is a Founder Electronics variant based on the Microsoft YaHei, but the Latin glyphs were changed to resemble Arial.
 FZLanTingHei-DB and FZLanTingHei-B correspond to the font weights of YaHei and YaHei Bold respectively.

 The family includes 14 font styles in 10 weights and 3 widths, with condensed and extended widths for H width R weights.
 Released character set fonts include GB2312-80, GB12345-90, GBK, BIG-5, GB18030-2000.

-FZLanTingKanHei (2009)
+FZLanTingKanHei

 FZLanTingHei (方正兰亭刊黑) is based on FZLanTingHei, but designed for printing.

 The family includes 1 font styles in 1 weight and 1 width, with font weight equal to EL and middle width from FZLanTingHei.
 Released character set fonts include GB2312-80, GB12345-90, GBK.

-FZLanTingYuan (2014)
+FZLanTingYuan

 FZLanTingYuan (方正兰亭圆) is based on FZLanTingHei, with rounded terminals and corners and elimination of 'foot' stroke terminals.
 Latin glyphs were changed for lowercase a, g to be less like Arial.
 Designers included Cui Yan, Han Chunli, Zhang Zhang, Shao Wei, Yan Yao, Li Xueying, Wang Ji (Jie?), Zhao Yue, He Yuan.

 The family includes 9 font styles in 9 weights (H, EB, B, DB1, DB, M, R, L, EL) and 1 width (medium).
 Released character set fonts include GB2312-80, GB12345-90, GBK.